imnazake/gameplay-message-router/README.md

 #### Network Replication
 + Not Replicated

-##### How To Use
+##### How To Setup
-+ Clone this repository to your project Plugins folder or copy/paste it from Lyra project.
-(YourProject/Plugins/GameplayMessages)
++ Copy GameplayMessageRuntime plugin from Lyra project plugins folder, and paste it inside your project plugins folder.
+(YourProject/Plugins/GameplayMessageRuntime)
-+ Add 'GameplayMessageRuntime' to your PrivateDependencyModuleNames in YourProject.Build.cs file.
++ Add 'GameplayMessageRuntime' to your to YourProject.Build.cs file.
 + Regenerate project solution files.

+##### How To Use It
 + Create your message structure which contains all the data that you want to send.

 ![](/Docs/Capture01.PNG)